IMPORTANT: IF AN ETHERNET CONVERTER (ETH2020) IS RECEIVED, PLEASE FOLLOW THE INSTRUCTIONS HERE.

 - A 9-pin serial port or a PCI express (PCI-e) X1 slot on the motherboard.

 Option 2: Windows laptop computer and a USB to the serial port converter.
 Windows 10/7 should be able to recognize the converter readily.
-For other Windows systems make sure the driver is properly installed.
-A COM port (serial port) should show up in the “device manager” of the computer.
+For other Windows systems, make sure the driver is properly installed.
+A COM port (serial port) should appear in the computer’s “Device Manager”.

 Set up serial ports on a desktop computer